cu-mkp/edition-webpages/docs/how-to-use.md

   - Click the <i class="fas fa-question-circle"></i> icon on the upper right of the search pane for quick tips on searching.

   - Results can be sorted by relevance or by folio (i.e., listed sequentially).

   - Clicking on a result opens the manuscript page that contains the result in the opposite pane.
 Search within that page using your browser's "find" function, e.g., "ctrl"+"f".

-  - To return to the dual-pane view, click on “exit search” in the upper left corner.
+  - To return to the dual-pane view, click on "exit search" in the upper left corner.

   - To return to the result listing, use the back arrow in your browser, or re-enter the search in the search bar, where the search term is retained.

   - The search will return all folios which contain **all** the terms entered into the search bar (i.e., an "AND" search).